Fix Overwatch 2 Not Launching - Repair and Cache Clear

 Frequently asked questions

-Will deleting the cache folder delete my game progress?
+Will deleting the Cache folder delete my game progress?